 - People who aren’t added to the Calendar event.

 - Users not signed into Google accounts will have to be admitted to meetings created by Google Workspace users.

 - Users not signed into Google accounts will have to sign into their Google account to participate in meetings organized by personal Google account users.

 - For Google Workspace users: People outside your organization who use Google Workspace for Education.
 Anyone in the meeting can grant access.
 Someone from your organization in the video meeting can also grant access.

 Tip: A chime sounds as the first 5 people join.
 After that you'll receive a silent notification for all new participants.

 If your organization has Google Workspace Essentials you can join a meeting directly.
 Anyone outside the organization has to be admitted by the meeting participants.

-If you have a G Suite for Education account and your school type is Primary/Secondary education (K-12), you'll not be allowed to join Google Meet video calls created by personal Google Accounts.
+If you have an Education edition account and your school type is Primary/Secondary education (K-12), you will not be allowed to join Google Meet video calls created by personal Google Accounts.

-Anonymous users, or users not signed in to a Google Account, will not be able to join meetings organized by G Suite for Education users.
+Anonymous users, or users not signed in to a Google Account, will not be able to join meetings organized by Google Workspace for Education users.
 However, users can still dial in using a phone.
-To allow anonymous users to join meetings in their domain, the admin of the G Suite for Education domain can contact Google Workspace support and request an exception.
+To allow anonymous users to join meetings in their domain, the admin of the Google Workspace for Education domain can contact Google Workspace support and request an exception.